 - Is there any evidence of teaching or instruction?
 The local authority would expect to see some evidence that your child has been taught or some feedback/guidance has been provided.

 - What kind of resources are being provided?
 The answer to this should certainly not be ‘none’!
 Resources can include textbooks, revision guides, worksheets or Get My Grades (of course!).

 Get My Grades is designed to be a fantastic resource for homeschooling families – it helps you to provide a rigorous education, with the ability to prove you set relevant work for your child, and automatically provides feedback.
 You can also link other family members or tutors to your child’s account to support them.

 Do I need a tutor or teacher if I want to homeschool my child?

 You do not need to hire a tutor or teacher if you want to homeschool your child, however many homeschooling parents will seek some professional help.
 Professional help can be expensive but it may allow you to fill in some of the gaps – no one would expect the average parent to be able to teach all subjects!
 A professional teacher or tutor should also be able to help you keep appropriate evidence for your child’s education and provide invaluable advice – not to mention help your child to succeed!

 If you do get professional help, you can check to see if any tutors you deal with are members of The Tutors’ Association.
 This means they will have had to have been DBS checked (criminal record check: so you can ask to see their DBS certificate) and have signed up to a code of conduct.
 If anything goes wrong, there’s also an independent complaints procedure.

 Where Can I Get Further Help?

-If you would like further help, you can contact your local authority or feel free to get in touch with me.
+If you would like further help, you can contact your local authority or feel free to get in touch.